 Each year our event raises funds for a small number of organisations that contribute significantly to the local region.
-This year we are delighted to be providing assistance for:
+In 2020 we were delighted to provide assistance to:

 - SOSAD Cavan